twhitacre/localizer/README.md

 # The Localizer

-This is a simple tool that will help you add localizations to your JavaScript projects.
+This is a simple tool that will help you add localizations to your projects.

 Currently, this app only works with English -> [Another Language]

 ## How it Works

-First, you need paste in a JavaScript object.
-Note, that I said JavaScript and not JSON.
-This is because, most users will store this as an object in their code and I don't want to add extra steps.
+First, you need to copy & paste in a JSON file.

 It should mimic the following structure:

 ```
 {

-  property: {
+  "property": {
-    en: 'translated text',
-    sp: 'translated text',
+    "en": "translated text",
+    "sp": "translated text",
   },

-  property2: {
+  "property2": {
-    en: 'translated text',
-    sp: 'translated text',
+    "en": "translated text",
+    "sp": "translated text",
   }
 }
 ```

 Note, that `en` is required for each property, as that is what we show when translating.

 The original version was written in about 2 hours and there is no tests written and very few error checks.
 Sorry.
 It does however work pretty well.
 If it gets used, maybe I'll go back and make it a bit more secure.

-Also, a quick note that the way the code is parsed is by using the `eval()` function.
-This is a known dangerous function, so be careful where you deploy it.

 ## Contributing